 If you have already reached retirement age or stopped working, that doesn’t mean you should forget about retirement planning.
 After all, you could be retired for thirty years or more!

-Regular reviews allow you to adapt your strategy to suit your changing circumstances and goals, such as incorporating new family members, addressing health issues or relocating.
+Regular reviews allow you to adapt your strategy to suit your changing circumstances and goals, such as incorporating new family members, addressing health issues, or relocating.
 It enables you to keep up with the ever-changing tax and pensions landscape, including new opportunities that could work in your favour.

 Your pension options

-Pensions are usually the foundations of retirement, so deciding what to do here may be one of life’s most important financial decisions.
+Pensions are usually the foundation of retirement, so deciding what to do here may be one of life’s most important financial decisions.
 Pensions are complex anyway, but with greater freedom and choice than ever, not to mention an increase in sophisticated pension scams, you must take great care.

 Transferring is by no means a one-size-fits-all solution and the benefits of a QROPS can vary greatly between providers and jurisdictions.
 So take regulated, specialist advice before making any significant pension decision to protect your benefits and establish the most suitable option for you.